SeasideSt/Seaside/README.md

 ### Install in Squeak

 #### Squeak >= 5.2
+To install the latest stable version of Seaside in a [Squeak](http://www.squeak.org) image you need to first install [Metacello](https://github.com/Metacello/metacello):
 ```Smalltalk
 Installer ensureRecentMetacello.
 ```
-From there on, follow the installation instructions for Seaside in Pharo.
+From there on, follow the [installation instructions for Seaside in Pharo](README.md#install-in-pharo).

 #### Squeak < 5.2
 Make sure you have installed [Metacello](https://github.com/Metacello/metacello#squeak-older-than-squeak52).
-From there on, follow the installation instructions for Seaside in Pharo.
+From there on, follow the [installation instructions for Seaside in Pharo](README.md#install-in-pharo).

 ### Install older versions in Pharo or Squeak